terraform-aws-modules/terraform-aws-eks/examples/launch_templates/README.md

-# Launch template with managed groups example
+# Launch templates example

-This is EKS example using workers custom launch template with managed groups feature in two different ways:
+This is EKS example using workers launch template with worker groups feature.

-- Using a defined existing launch template created outside module
-- Using dlaunch template which will be created by module with user customization

-See [the official documentation](https://docs.aws.amazon.com/eks/latest/userguide/launch-templates.html) for more details.
+See [the official documentation](https://docs.aws.amazon.com/eks/latest/userguide/worker.html) for more details.

 ## Usage